-Section 5.
+Section 7.
 It is of mutual interest to Management and the Union to see that the Employees perform at the highest professional level at all times.
-Effort will be made by Management to see that Employees are given the opportunity to attend courses, conferences and seminars to add in their development and achieve the goals and objectives of Management.
+Effort will be made by Management to see that Employees are given the opportunity to attend courses, conferences and seminars available in the community.

-Section 6.
+Section 8.
 Employees will discuss their training needs with their work supervisors to develop individual training plans.
 Training provided by Management will have primary focus on the present job and secondary on developmental activities, which will broaden Employees for further responsibilities.
-Individual training plans will be reviewed per the requirements of the current Department Regulations by the work supervisor with the Employee to ensure that the plan is followed.
+Individual training plans will be reviewed per the requirements of the current Department Regulation by the work supervisor with the Employee to ensure that the plan is followed.